 There are also lots of other small temples and ruins in Lopburi.
 You’ll see most of them while walking between the main sites.
 There is also a big white pagoda just across the river but it’s not that interesting.

-- Where is Lopburi?
+- How do you get from Bangkok to Lopburi?
 It’s around 100 kilometres / a 3 hour train ride north of Bangkok.
-Train tickets are really cheap — we paid 28 baht each for a ticket from Lopburi to Bangkok.
+Train tickets are really cheap — we paid 28 baht each for a ticket between Bangkok and Lopburi.
 Lopburi is only an hour away from Ayutthaya by train; make sure you go there if you’re in the area.

 - How much do the ruins in Lopburi cost?
 The Monkey Temple, Ban Wichayan and Wat Phra Si Ratana Mahathat are all 50 Baht each and King Narai’s Palace is 150 Baht.
 If you’re in a hurry (or on a budget) you could probably skip the palace.

 READ MORE: Check out my two weeks in Thailand itinerary for more ideas on where you should visit!

 Are you a fan of monkeys?
 Would you like to visit Thailand’s monkey town?
 Let me know in the comments below!

 - Chinamans Beach, Jervis Bay: The Perfect Alternative to Hyams Beach! - May 20, 2019